Dermatological Immunotherapy Group Mainz

 It is being more and more appreciated that Dendritic Cells change their roles depending on the local microenvironment.
 They play important functions in tissue homeostasis, beneficial and detrimental immune responses and our lab leverages state-of-the-art technologies to understand and manipulate these heterogeneous functions.

-As part of the University Medical Center Mainz, the Research Center for Immunotherapy (FZI), the Center for Healthy Ageing and the Institute for Quantitative and Computational Biosciences (IQCB) we aim to use our knowledge to idenfity and develop novel therapeutic approaches to improve autoimmune and allergic diseases and cancer.
+As part of the University Medical Center Mainz, the Research Center for Immunotherapy (FZI), the Center for Healthy Ageing and the Institute for Quantitative and Computational Biosciences (IQCB) we aim to use our knowledge to idenfity and develop novel therapeutic approaches to improve Dendritic Cell function in infection, inflammation and cancer.

 RECENT NEWS